CreativeCrafts/laravel-ai-assistant/README.md

     /** The role of the author of this message. it could be user or whatever you choose. */ 'user_role' => 'user',

+    /**
+     * ID of the model to use.
+You can use the text-davinci-edit-001 or code-davinci-edit-001 model with this endpoint.
+     */
+    'edit_model' => 'text-davinci-edit-001',
 ];
 ```